-supplies Water that Smithfield Water System comes from a variety of different sources.
+Water that supplies the Smithfield Water System comes from a variety of different sources.
 The primary supply is collected through eight springs located in Smithfield Canyon above the forest reserve.
 These springs were developed as part of an expansion to the water system in the early 1920's which not only consisted of the development of the springs, but also the construction of a 10inch transmission line through difficult terrain to the storage reservoir.
+This line is scheduled for replacement.

-The development of the springs, most) part, accomplished by digging into bedrock and creating collection basin that is protected from intruders by a steel door which is kept secure by a padlock.
-Water that is collected then routed to transmission line which carries it to the city for storage and eventual distribution.
+The development of the springs, (for the most) part, was accomplished by digging into bedrock and creating а collection basin that is protected from intruders by a steel door which is kept secure by a padlock.
+Water that is collected is then routed to the transmission line which carries it to the city for storage and eventual distribution.

-distinguish the various springs from one another they were given names.
-The names were either derived from individuals prominent at that time or they were given a name, which reflected a distinguishing characteristic of the spring.
+То distinguish the various springs from one another they were given names.
+The names either derived were from individuals prominent at that time or they were given a name, which reflected a distinguishing characteristic of the spring.
 For instance, the G.L.
 Rees spring was named after the mayor who was instrumental in developing the project.
 The Dugway Spring got its name because of its location directly below the Dugway.